bobthecat/ngs_practical/readme.md

 You will find **two folder (sample and control)** containing each one file call sample.fastq and control.fastq, respectively.
 Both the raw sequences in fastQ format.
 The fastQ format encodes at the same time the sequence and their quality.

-**If you would like to have a look at the beginning of the file type the following:**
+**Have a look at the beginning of the file type the following:**

 	head sample/sample.fastq

 You can notice that there is no header (column title).
 This mean that fastQ files can be combined together easily just by appending one to the other.
 Of course this has to make sense biologically.

+### 2) Aligning raw sequences to a reference genome

-We will now align both files to the latest mouse reference genome release GRC83/mm10 using a in-house scripts (ngs_align and sam2bigWig).
+We will now align both files (sample and control) to the latest mouse reference genome release GRC83/mm10 using a in-house scripts (ngs_align and sam2bigWig).
 These scripts combine multiple steps:

 1. Check the raw sequences for quality and error.
 2. Remove any over-represented sequences (adapters)